Honorifics (linguistics): Javanese

 All these categories are ranked according to age, rank, kinship relations, and "intimacy."

 If a speaker is uncertain about the addressee's age or rank, they commence with krama inggil and adapt their speech strata according to the highest level of formality, moving down to lower levels.
 Krama is usually learned from parents and teachers, and Ngoko is usually learned from interacting with peers at a younger age.

 Javanese women are expected to address their husbands in front of others, including their children in a respectful manner.
 Such speech pattern is especially more pronounced in areas where arranged marriage are prominent and within households where the husband is considerably older than the wife.
 Husbands generally address their wives by their first name, pet name, or "younger sibling" (dhik or mbak lik) while wives generally address their husbands as "elder brother" (mas).

 High-strata children are expected to speak in krama inggil to both father and mother.
 This is less reinforced as the social strata descends, to the point of being near non-existent especially among the modern working class strata who may have the necessity of both parents working.

 At this point grandparents take the role of educating the children to correct language usage.

 Women are considered the custodians of language and culture within the household.

+This form of triglossia is also found in some neighboring Austronesian languages, such as Sundanese, Madurese, Balinese, and Sasak, but is absent in the national language, Indonesian (which is derived from Malay).

 Korean

 Korean honorific speech is a mixture of subject honorification, object exaltation, and the various speech levels.
 Depending on how these three factors are used, the speaker highlights different aspects of the relationship between the speaker, the subject, and the listener (who may also be the subject).

 Korean honorifics can be added to nouns, adjectives, and verbs, and honorific styles of address may also be used.
 Korean pronouns may be dropped, or may be used in formal, familiar, or humble forms.
 Seven Korean speech levels can be used (though some are archaic) to express the level of politeness and formality to the audience.
 Each has its own set of verb endings.

+Although Korean language has very similar honorifics system to Japanese language, there are differences between Korean and Japanese.
+For example, in Japan, the degree of intimacy largely reflects the use of honorifics, but in Korean, age and whether the other person is of higher status than oneself is more important than the degree of intimacy.
+In fact, in Japan, although this is limited to intimate relationships in private, there are many cases where students do not use honorifics towards their teachers at school.
+However, in contrast, in Korean, students must only use unconditional honorifics toward their teachers.